How we respond to outbreaks

 - National Biosecurity Management Consultative Committee (NBMCC).

 National Management Group

-The network allows for rapid and consistent dissemination of information that affected people need to respond to a pest or disease outbreak.
-Audiences may include affected producers/growers and their local communities, trading partners, the general public, media, and stakeholders such as exporters.
+The network allows for rapid and consistent dissemination of public information that people need to respond to a pest or disease incursion.
+Audiences include affected producers/growers and their local communities, transport operators, trading partners, the general public, media, and stakeholders such as exporters and associated supply chains.

 The National Biosecurity Response Team